 Certain administrative expenses of the 401(k) Plan, such as consulting and audit fees, are paid by TVA, via an offset against the return of forfeitures.
-The 401(k) Plan incurred \$196 thousand in administrative expenses in 2020 and \$219 thousand in 2019.
+The 401(k) Plan incurred \$251 thousand in administrative expenses in 2021 and \$196 thousand in 2020.

-NOTES RECEIVABLE FROM PARTICIPANTS
+Note 7 NOTES RECEIVABLE FROM PARTICIPANTS

 With certain limits, the 401(k) Plan permits loans to participants from their own accounts.
 Participants may borrow a percentage of their vested account balance (maximum \$50,000) for up to five years, or 10 years if the loan is to be used to purchase a primary residence.
-The loan interest rate is the prime rate as of the beginning of the quarter during which the loan was taken plus 1 percent, which was 4.25 percent at September 30, 2020, and 6.50 percent at September 30, 2019.
+The loan interest rate is the prime rate as of the beginning of the quarter during which the loan was taken plus 1 percent, which was 4.25 percent at September 30, 2021 and September 30, 2020.
 Such interest is credited directly to the account of the participant.